Kane's 150th Premier League goal gives Spurs win v West Brom - WHIZ News

-WEST BROMWICH, England (AP) — Harry Kane scored his 150th Premier League goal Sunday to give Tottenham a 1-0 victory at West Bromwich and make it four away wins out of four in the Premier League.
+WEST BROMWICH, England (AP) — Harry Kane scored his 150th Premier League goal Sunday to give Tottenham a 1-0 victory at West Bromwich Albion and make it four away wins out of four in the competition.

 Kane headed in his landmark goal from Matt Doherty’s cross in the 88th minute.